ahammadmejbah/NLP-Research-Topics/README.md

 <li>Analysis of the COVID-19 pandemic's stroke detection using radiology report natural language processing. </li>

-<li>creation of a retention prediction model for HIV treatment using clinical note natural language processing. </li>
+<li>Creation of a retention prediction model for HIV treatment using clinical note natural language processing. </li>

 <li>Defining Occlusion and Language Modeling in Natural Language Processing Classifiers. </li>

-<li>newest technology for semantic analysis of language processing. </li>
+<li>Newest technology for semantic analysis of language processing. </li>

-<li>a comprehensive directory of medical acronyms and abbreviations for NLP. </li>
+<li>A comprehensive directory of medical acronyms and abbreviations for NLP. </li>

 <li>Big data for mental health is processed using natural language. </li>